I’m excited to share with you my list of 10+ Must Have Gadgets and Gear for Your RV or Camper Van.

 RV Life Stays With You

 Every single day, those days of RV Life stay with me.
 They were some of the best days of my life so far.
 Songs on the radio, smells of fresh cut grass or smoke-filled skies, Hollywood movies, and photographs of the trip take me back to moments on that grand adventure.
 There are times when I can see and feel myself behind that RV wheel driving.

 It turns out that some of the little or seemingly trivial things I did during my #RVLife turned out to be some of the best things.
 Like trying to find Free or Nearly Free Places to Live in my RV.

-I can’t help but smile now every time I pass a Walmart sign, thinking back on my times Boondocking at Walmart.
-I remember one time doing yoga the next morning in the parking lot on my yoga mat.
+I can’t help but smile now every time I pass a Walmart sign.
+Why?
+I think back at my times Boondocking at Walmart.
+I remember one time practicing yoga the morning after a boondock, in the parking lot on my yoga mat.

 And then there was that nearly empty, pristine $5/night campground in Nevada with its million dollar sunsets.

 Some of the other best things that I remember about my trip are the gadgets.
 And the gear.
 As well as the creature comforts that made full-time RV life an incredible experience.

 Having your RV or Camper Van equipped with the right gadgets, gear, and accessories can make your experience comfortable, fun, and safe.

 Do you already have the right gadgets?
 Gear?
 Accessories?
 If not, check out my list!